The People’s Inquiry into the Impacts and Effects of Toxic Chemicals and Poisons on our People, Wildlife and Environment.

 The previous People’s Inquiry 2006 has provided a solid foundation of knowledge for the new Executive Committee into how to organise and run a People’s Inquiry for a new era.
 Back in 2006, the People’s Inquiry investigated the impacts and effects of aerial spraying pesticide over urban areas of Auckland.
 The details of that successful People’s Inquiry are archived and available to view here: peoplesinquiry.co.nz

 Who are the organisers?

 The People’s Inquiry 2020 is an alliance of organisations, groups and individuals working towards raising awareness about environmental health and the impacts of the use of toxic chemicals and poisons in Aotearoa, New Zealand.
-The Executive Committee also includes several of the organisers of the The People’s Inquiry 2005-2006.
+The Executive Committee includes several of the organisers of the The People’s Inquiry 2005-2006.

 Meet the Executive Committee.

 We also give thanks to: